pipo3944/ReCanto/README.md

 ## Features

-- **User Authentication**: Register, login, and manage your profile
+- **User Authentication**: Register, login, and manage your profile using Firebase Authentication
 - **Sentence Management**: Add, edit, and delete English sentences or words you want to learn
 - **Spaced Repetition System**: Based on the Leitner method with 7 boxes
 - **Visual Learning**: Associate images with sentences to enhance memory